Thomas Aquinas: Goal of human life

 Thomas Aquinas identified the goal of human existence as union and eternal fellowship with God.
 This goal is achieved through the beatific vision, in which a person experiences perfect, unending happiness by seeing the essence of God.
 The vision occurs after death as a gift from God to those who in life experienced salvation and redemption through Christ.

 The goal of union with God has implications for the individual's life on earth.
-Thomas stated that an individual's will must be ordered toward right things, such as charity, peace, and holiness.
+Thomas stated that an individual's will must be ordered towards the right things, such as charity, peace, and holiness.
 He saw this orientation as also the way to happiness.
 Indeed, Thomas ordered his treatment of the moral life around the idea of happiness.
 The relationship between will and goal is antecedent in nature "because rectitude of the will consists in being duly ordered to the last end [that is, the beatific vision]."
 Those who truly seek to understand and see God will necessarily love what God loves.
 Such love requires morality and bears fruit in everyday human choices.